redhat-sap/sap-hana-deployment/README.md

 ## Actions performed by the role
 ### Get a valid user and group id to be used for the SAP HANA installation
-In case no user and group ID is provided in variables sap_hana_deployment_hana_userid or sap_hana_deployment_hana_groupid, a user and group
-ID is chosen according to certain rules.
+In case no user and group ID is provided by using variables sap_hana_deployment_hana_userid or sap_hana_deployment_hana_groupid, a user and group ID is chosen according to certain rules.
 ### Install SAP HANA
-1. Check or Set Permissions of relevant SAP directories
+#### Check or Set Permissions of relevant SAP directories
   The role first checks of sets the permissions of SAP directories /hana/shared, /hana/data, /hana/log, and /usr/sap.
 The role variables sap_hana_deployment_directories_permissions and sap_hana_deployment_set_permissions are used for this purpose.

-2. Make the SAP HANA installation files available
+#### Make the SAP HANA installation files available
   The SAP HANA installation files have to be made available on the managed node before the installation can start.
 The role can:

   - Use an existing HANA installation directory on the managed node

     In this case, role variable sap_hana_installdir has to be set to the directory in which the hdblcm program is located.

   - Use a SAP HANA installation bundle file (SAR or ZIP) on the managed node, from the control node, or from a third node.

     In this case, the following information has to be provided:

     - The location on the managed node to where the SAP HANA installation bundle file is to be extracted (role variable sap_hana_deployment_hana_extract_path).

     - The name and the existing or desired localtion of the SAP HANA installation bundle file (role variables sap_hana_deployment_bundle_file_name and sap_hana_deployment_bundle_path_mn).
 In case the installation bundle file is of type SAR, the file name of the SAPCAR executable and its exising or desired location on the managed node has to be specified as well
       (role variables sap_hana_deployment_sapcar_file_name and sap_hana_deployment_sapcar_path_mn).

     - Further information about where the SAP HANA installation bundle (and SAPCAR file, if applicable) are located on the control node or on a third node, if these files are available on the control node or on a third node.

-3. Run the SAP HANA installation
+#### Run the SAP HANA installation
   Once the SAP HANA installation files are available on the managed node, the installation can be started.

-4. Apply the SAP HANA license
+#### Apply the SAP HANA license
   After the SAP HANA installation has completed, the SAP HANA license can be applied.

 ## Role Variables